SimonWaldherr/cgolGo/README.md

 in [Golang](http://en.wikipedia.org/wiki/Go_(programming_language))

 Conway's Game of Life is a [zero-player game](https://en.wikipedia.org/wiki/Zero-player_game) - a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) simulation invented by [John Horton Conway](https://en.wikipedia.org/wiki/John_Horton_Conway).
-There are many implementations in every important programming language [here on GitHub](https://github.com/search?q=topic%3Aconway-game&type=Repositories).
+There are many implementations in every important programming language [here on GitHub](https://github.com/SimonWaldherr/GameOfLife) or [search all of GitHub](https://github.com/search?q=topic%3Aconway-game&type=Repositories).
 The map of a Game of Life consists of a two-dimensional grid of square cells.
 Each cell can have one of to two possible states - dead or alive.
 The future of a cell is determined by its own current status and that of the eight direct neighbors - vertically, horizontally and diagonally.